Join 1k+ Subscribers

 When you’re trying to lead others, prioritising the way you lead is crucial.
 Get it right and you build trust, loyalty, and momentum.
 Get it wrong and you become the punchline to someone else’s story about poor management.

-This week we’re looking at what separates the leaders people respect from the ones they merely tolerate.
-The top tip?
+This top tip looks at what separates the leaders people respect from the ones they merely tolerate.
+The takeaway?
 Focus on what matters.
 Don’t sweat the small stuff just to feel important.
 Be the leader people follow, not the one they avoid.

 Why does it matter?
 Because the difference between a good and a poor leader isn’t always obvious in the short term—but it shows up later, in team culture, trust, performance, and stress levels.